How To Process Trauma For More Satisfaction In The Lifestyle

 It stands to reason that if harm was done in those three categories, then methodical processing in these same three categories, “buckets of pain” must be done for complete healing to occur.
 “Complete healing” is a personal definition and journey, but at a minimum, it is your ability to trust yourself and the world again.

-Now being aware of the Three Buckets of Pain and how they affect your mental and emotional wellbeing, it is imperative that you take the time to process.
+Now being aware of the Three Buckets of Pain and how they affect your mental and emotional wellbeing, it is imperative that you take the time to process them.
 This looks like acknowledging each bucket of pain giving each what it needs for resolution.

 Not sure what that looks like?
 Let me walk you through it.